Master’s of Library and Information Studies

 The MLIS degree program requires a minimum of 36 semester hours of credit.
 Students must complete all work with a grade average of “B” or better.
 There is a thesis and a non-thesis option for the degree.

-All MLIS students must complete, as part of the minimum 36 hours, the following 18 hours of required courses:
+All MLIS students enrolled prior to Fall 2019 must complete, as part of the minimum 36 hours, the following 18 hours of required courses:

 - LS 500 Organization of Information